importrayhan/QPP_4_ASSISTANT/scripts/README.md

 deflating its IDF.
 Conversely, terms from a specific domain may be rare in observations but common in the actual document collection.

-Mitigation: use --mock_ranked_list to enable Tier 3 measures (WIG, NQC, sigma_max) which measure score distributions rather than raw term statistics.
+Mitigation: use --mock_ranked_list to enable post-retrieval measures (WIG, NQC, sigma_max) which measure score distributions rather than raw term statistics.
 These are more robust to collection mismatch because they operate on relative scores.